Rules

 11. BOATING RULES:

-Use of boats and other watercraft is allowed.
+• Use of boats and other watercraft is allowed.
 Ensure that you are following all local Parks & Wildlife rules regarding life preservers, watercraft etiquette, angling and water access.
+A team captain (driver or boat operator) may be utilized when traveling by boat or vehicle.

 HAVE QUESTIONS?